solaceinthenight/solaceinthenight/README.md

 * 💻 play video games (Valorant, League of Legends, TFT, Guild Wars 2, Terraria, etc.) 🎮
 * ✔️ learn new things and try out different foods 🍣

-I am currently working on some peronsal projects which will remain unannounced for the time being.
+I am currently working on some personal projects which will remain unannounced for the time being.

 Find my contact information at the bottom of this page.